Detect SIM Swap Fraud With Enterprise-level Security Checks

 Conclusion

 Congratulations, you've reached the end of this tutorial!
-You've learned to use the SIM Swap API to detect if your users' phone numbers were swapped in the last few days.
-What you learned today is essential to safeguarding your online accounts and preventing SIM swapping attacks, which can lead to SIM swap fraud.
+You've learned how to use the Vonage Identity Insights SIM Swap Insight to detect if your users' phone numbers were swapped in the last few days.
+What you've learned today is essential for safeguarding online accounts and preventing SIM-swapping attacks that can lead to account takeovers and fraud.

-Understanding how sim swapping works and how it affects personal information is fascinating.
-By implementing multi-factor authentication methods and being aware of standard social engineering tactics, you can better protect yourself and your users from these scams.
+Understanding how SIM swapping works and how it affects personal information is fascinating.
+By implementing multi-factor authentication methods and being aware of common social engineering tactics, you can better protect yourself and your users from these scams.

 As mobile phones and 5G networks become more common, monitoring your security is even more important.
-Check your SIM card regularly for strange activity.
-Also, be careful with your social media and online accounts to avoid putting yourself at risk.
+Check your SIM card regularly for unusual activity, and be mindful of what personal information you share on social media and online accounts.

 Further Reading